tobytwigger/laravel-job-status/docs/docs/js/js.md

 `results` will now contain up to date information.

-The listener ID is essential for cleaning up and avoiding excess requests.
+The returned listener is essential for cleaning up and avoiding excess requests.

 #### Cleaning Up

 When the user navigates away from the code, you'll want to stop the client from listening.

-When you call `start()`, you get back a string.
-Pass this to `client.cleanup(listenerId)` to cancel any requests and stop the listening.
+When you call `start()`, you get back a listener.
+Call `listener.stop()` to cancel any requests and stop the listening.

 ## Available methods